 Let’s suppose you have a quirky classifier.
 It is able to get all the answers right, but it outputs 0.7 for negative examples and 0.9 for positive examples.
 Clearly, a threshold of 0.5 won’t get you far here.
 But 0.8 would be just perfect.

 That’s the whole point of using AUC - it considers all possible thresholds.
 Various thresholds result in different true positive/false positive rates.
 As you decrease the threshold, you get more true positives, but also more false positives.
 The relation between them can be plotted:

 From a random classifier you can expect as many true positives as false positives.
 That’s the dashed line on the plot.
 AUC score for the case is 0.5.
 A score for a perfect classifier would be 1.
 Most often you get something in between.

-You compute AUC from a vector of predictions and a vector of true labels.
+One computes AUC from a vector of predictions and a vector of true labels.
 Your favourite environment is bound to have a function for that.
-Here’s a few examples:
+A few examples:

 - In Matlab (but not Octave), you have perfcurve which can even return the best threshold, or optimal operating point

 - In R, one of the packages that provide ROC AUC is caTools